 Each alternate key definition describes one or more attributes in combination that will uniquely identify an entity instance.
 Alternate keys are typically only applied for integration with external systems.
 You can define alternate keys to uniquely identify a record.
 This is valuable if you are integrating data with a system that doesn’t support GUID unique identifier keys.
 You can define a single field value or combination of field values to uniquely identify an entity.
 Adding an alternate key will enforce a uniqueness constraint on these attributes.
 You will not be able to create or update another entity record to have the same values.

-- Common Data Service for Apps Customization Guide: Define alternate keys to reference CDS for Apps records
+- Common Data Service Customization Guide: Define alternate keys to reference Common Data Service records

-- Define alternate keys for an entity and Developer Guide: Synchronize CDS for Apps data with external systems
+- Define alternate keys for an entity and Developer Guide: Synchronize Common Data Service data with external systems

 Most entities have two properties to track the state of a record.
 These are